bbauska/meta-react-basics/README.md

 </p>
 <!-- ![](./images/image037.png){width="6.5625in" height="1.9423611111111112in"} -->

-Inside the parentheses of the return, insert a heading 1 tag, and inside it places the variable named title.
+<p>Inside the parentheses of the return, insert a heading 1 tag, and inside
+it places the variable named title.</p>

-To make React evaluate the title variable, you need to place it inside curly brackets.
+<p>To make React evaluate the title variable, you need to place it inside
+curly brackets.</p>

-If you didn't use curly brackets, you'd get the word title instead of this is some heading text.
+<p>If you didn't use curly brackets, you'd get the word title instead of
+this is some heading text.</p>

-At this point, it's worth remembering that while you are creating HTML like syntax, you are actually coding inside a JavaScript file.
+<p>At this point, it's worth remembering that while you are creating HTML
+like syntax, you are actually coding inside a JavaScript file.</p>

-Because of this, you can output a variable inside your JSX code, something you cannot do when writing static HTML.
+<p>Because of this, you can output a variable inside your JSX code,
+something you cannot do when writing static HTML.</p>

-The overall syntax instructs React to render the heading HTML element with whatever text value that is stored within the variable named title.
+<p>The overall syntax instructs React to render the heading HTML element
+with whatever text value that is stored within the variable named title.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ w1-s10-o.
 (43) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->